cosmos/game-of-stakes/README.md

 All gen-txs have been merged.

+We are delaying Game of Stakes launch based on the demands of the validator community to run a 48hr testnet.

+If you have feeling about the delay or want to join the community testnet, chat here: [Riot](https://matrix.to/#/!RKBbCjMEiDPKKewRIE:matrix.org?via=matrix.org&via=t2bot.io)

-The genensis file will be release at 06:00 UTC on Dec 11th.
+The genensis file will be release at 06:00 UTC on Dec 13th.